Nerving/ArielOSBOM/README.md

 - run cargo metadata for info crate metadata
 - filter only the crates listed by cargo tree
 - take available relevant information from (filtered) cargo metadata
-- write output to file, in "raw format" for own further use or as Cyclone-DX (currently only version 1.7); no SPDX so far
+- write output to file, in "raw format" for own further use or as Cyclone-DX (version 1.6/1.7); no SPDX so far

 ### What the tool currently does provide